-After years of canceling flights through the pandemic and many extensions to make these eCredits last through 2024, we know plenty of Delta flyers have credits sitting around in their accounts.
+After years of canceling flights through the pandemic and many extensions to make these eCredits last through 2024, we know plenty of Delta flyers still have credits sitting around in their accounts.
 Using a companion certificate and eCredits together can help make your flights even cheaper – it's the ultimate two birds, one stone.

 To do so, just select your companion certificate as normal, then begin your search and select your flights.
 Once you make it to the checkout screen, select “Use eCredits” and Delta will allow you to pull in credits to offset the cost of your paid fare.

 Delta allows you to apply up to four eCredits online during these transactions, though you might be able to use even more at once by calling Delta to book your tickets instead.
 You can even apply your companion's eCredits to cover the taxes and fees for that ticket.

 So long as there's a balance left over, just finish up by paying with an Amex card and you're set!

 Can Someone Else Use a Companion Certificate?

 Yes … usually.

 Nearly all Delta companion certificates that come through Delta's SkyMiles credit cards are fully transferrable.
 So while a cardholder may always prefer to use the perk that they're paying for, that's not always possible.
 Fortunately, there's no requirement on these certificates that the cardholder booking the flights is one of the people actually taking the trip.

 Tips to Use & Maximize Your Delta Companion Ticket

 What's the best way to use a Delta companion ticket?
 We're glad you asked.

 In theory, these Delta companion certificates are worth their weight in gold.
-It's a BOGO ticket, and an easy way to offset the annual fee on your top-dollar Delta Amex card.
+It's a BOGO ticket and an easy way to offset the annual fee on your top-dollar Delta Amex card.

 But in practice, redeeming these certificates has become a chore over the last few years.
 We've heard from countless frustrated travelers who have tried and tried and tried to find flights to use this perk only to come up empty-handed every time.